We hope we can answer all of your NewsBiscuit questions here.

 NewsBiscuit doesn’t mean to make any grand claims about being wildly innovative or creating a whole new comic genre.
-All we’re doing is some fake news with a slightly British perspective.
-There are other sites that have done this, and there is still room for a few more.
+All we’re doing is doing some fake news with a slightly British prospective.
+There are other sites that have done this, and there are still room for a few more.

 We have a new front page every day, seven days a week.
 Headlines can be delivered as emails into your inbox, and there are hopes to extend the comic content to features, columnists, etc as long as the standard is sufficiently high.